vmware-tanzu-labs/cf-mgmt/README.md

 #### create-spaces
 - creates spaces for all spaces listed in each spaces.yml

+#### delete-spaces
+- deletes spaces NOT specified in spaces.yml.
+This is recursive delete apps, brokers, etc for a space.
+- specifying `--peek` will show you which spaces would be deleted, without actually deleting them.

 #### update-spaces
 - updates allow ssh into space property